VSainteuf/pastis-benchmark/README.md

 The dataset contains both semantic and instance annotations, assigning to each pixel a semantic label and an instance id.
 There is an official 5 fold split provided in the dataset's metadata.
 ## Usage
+- **DOWNLOAD**

 The dataset can be downloaded from [zenodo](https://zenodo.org/record/5012942).
+- **DATALOADER**

-This repository also contains a PyTorch dataset class in `dataloader.py` that can be readily used to load data for training.
+This repository also contains a PyTorch dataset class in `code/dataloader.py` that can be readily used to load data for training.
+- **METRICS**

+A PyTorch implementation is also given in `code/panoptic_metrics.py` to compute the panoptic metrics.
+In order to use these metrics, the model's output should contain an instance prediction and a semantic prediction.
+The first one allocates an instance id to each pixel of the image, and the latter a semantic label.

 ## Leaderboard
 Please open an issue to submit new entries.